 Select Language

-IEEE PES Task Force Report: Capacity Value of Solar Power and Variable Generation
+Capacity Value of Solar Power and Variable Generation: Methods, Metrics, and Market Implications

-A comprehensive review of methodologies for assessing the capacity value of solar power and other variable generation resources in power system adequacy planning and capacity markets.
+A comprehensive review of methodologies for assessing the capacity value of solar power and other variable generation resources, focusing on adequacy risk, statistical modeling, and capacity market integration.

 solarledlight.org | PDF Size: 0.3 MB